OD (video game)

 OD (Note: "OD" is a reference to the codename of the game, which is also short for "overdose".
-The subtitle "Knock", stylized in all caps, has been used in specific promotional material but has been indicated to represent a portion of the experience rather than the title for the entire project.) is an upcoming horror game developed by Kojima Productions and published by Xbox Game Studios.
-It is being directed, produced and designed by Hideo Kojima, who co-wrote it with Jordan Peele.
-The cast features Sophia Lillis, Hunter Schafer, and Udo Kier.
+The subtitle "Knock", stylized in all caps, has been used in specific promotional material but has been indicated to represent a portion of the experience rather than the title for the entire project.) is an upcoming horror game developed by Kojima Productions and set to be published by Xbox Game Studios.
+It is set to be directed by Hideo Kojima, who additionally serves as co-writer alongside Jordan Peele.
 The game will "explore the concept of testing your fear threshold, and what it means to OD on fear".
+The cast features Sophia Lillis and Hunter Schafer.

 Development and marketing

-Kojima Productions and Xbox Game Studios announced their partnership for the project at the Xbox Games Showcase in June 2022.
-Hideo Kojima stated that the studio was working with Xbox and its cloud gaming technology "to take on the challenge of creating a very unique, immersive, and totally new style of game—or rather, a new form of media".
+Hideo Kojima conceived OD while working on Death Stranding (2019).
+He pitched the game to numerous publishers, all of whom rejected it because they found the concept too unconventional and difficult to understand and execute.
+The only publisher that was interested was Xbox Game Studios.
+Kojima Productions and Xbox Game Studios announced their partnership for OD at the Xbox Games Showcase in June 2022.
+Kojima stated that the studio was working with Xbox and its cloud gaming technology "to take on the challenge of creating a very unique, immersive, and totally new style of game—or rather, a new form of media".
 In November, approximately two and a half minutes of alleged gameplay footage leaked online.
 It depicted a character from a third-person perspective, visually resembling Margaret Qualley, walking through dark corridors with a flashlight.
-The scene concluded with a "Game over" message, followed by the phrase "A Hideo Kojima game", and the title Overdose.
+The scene ended with a "Game over" message, followed by the phrase "A Hideo Kojima game", and the title Overdose.
+In December 2023, Kojima Productions filed Japanese trademarks for the "Social Stealth System" alongside the "Social Scream System" and "Social Strand System".

-OD was officially revealed by Kojima and Jordan Peele with a teaser trailer featuring Sophia Lillis, Hunter Schafer, and Udo Kier at the Game Awards in December 2023.
-Kojima described the project as "avant-garde" and "something totally different", and that players would "either love it or hate it".
+OD was officially revealed by Kojima and Jordan Peele with a teaser trailer featuring Sophia Lillis, Hunter Schafer, and Udo Kier at the Game Awards 2023.
+Kojima described the game as "avant-garde" and "something totally different", and that players would "either love it or hate it".
 He further remarked that he believed its true evaluation would come "10 or 20 years from now".

-Scanning and filming were suspended in the second half of 2024 due to the 2024–2025 SAG-AFTRA video game strike.
-It was confirmed to have resumed by July 2025 following the release of Kojima's latest game, Death Stranding 2: On the Beach.
+Kojima aimed to make the game "as scary as possible" and "go beyond the limit of the 'scariness'" compared to other horror games.
+Simultaneously, the game will include a system designed to help players continue if they find the experience too frightening.
+Filming and scanning were suspended beginning in the second half of 2024 due to the 2024–2025 SAG-AFTRA video game strike.